dofusdude/dofusdude-js/docs/ConsumablesApi.md

 let apiInstance = new dofusdude.ConsumablesApi();
 let language = "language_example"; // String | a valid language code
-let game = dofus2; // String |
+let game = "dofus2"; // String |
 let opts = {
-  'sortLevel': asc, // String | sort the resulting list by level, default unsorted 'filterTypeName': Chest, // String | only results with the translated type name 'filterMinLevel': 150, // Number | only results which level is equal or above this value 'filterMaxLevel': 180, // Number | only results which level is equal or below this value 'pageSize': 2, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
+  'sortLevel': "asc", // String | sort the resulting list by level, default unsorted 'filterTypeName': "Chest", // String | only results with the translated type name 'filterMinLevel': 150, // Number | only results which level is equal or above this value 'filterMaxLevel': 180, // Number | only results which level is equal or below this value 'pageSize': 2, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
   'pageNumber': 1, // Number | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16.
-  'fieldsItem': ["recipe"] // [String] | adds fields from their detail endpoint to the item list entries.
+  'fieldsItem': ["null"] // [String] | adds fields from their detail endpoint to the item list entries.
 Multiple comma separated values allowed.
 };
 apiInstance.getItemsConsumablesList(language, game, opts, (error, data, response) => {
   if (error) {